OpenTreeOfLife/reference-taxonomy/doc/gbif-update-1.md

 notata, none for notatum.
 This could be patched, as could all 53 problem cases, but here I'm looking for general patterns, and not finding any.

+In the case of Myiothlypis conspicillatus and many others, GBIF seems to have fixed the gender (new: Myiothlypis conspicillata) ending without leaving a synonym behind.
+The change is fine, but losing the OTT id means losing curation effort.
+(If GBIF had kept their old id for the taxon, things would have been fine, because we would have matched on GBID record id.)

+There are two ways one might address this: 1. go through the list manually, adding a .synonym to the patch list in assemble_ott.py for each one, or 2. add stemming logic to the alignment module to handle this situation.

+To guage how widespread the problem is, I added some logic to dumpLog to check for changes from -a to -us and vice versa.
+Tested with 'make test' (after forcing a refresh of gbif_aster and ncbi_aster by deleting old versions).
+That turned up 6 apparent gender changes, which is a lot given how small Asterales is.
+So this looks real... just to check, I'll run the whole OTT to see.
+OK, 28 cases.

+It wouldn't be hard to put a kludge in getCandidate, in effect adding an extra synonym automatically, but I'm reluctant to add this overhead to the inner loop of alignment, which gets run over two million times.

+Since there are only 28 (10 in synthesis), I will make a list of synonym directives and put it in the gbif section of taxonomies.py (pre-alignment adjustments).
+Using emacs keyboard macros.

+In any case that's only about 20% of the problem cases.

+Psammocora nierstraszi and Psammocora explanulata are deprecated, and they stand out because they occur in four different taxonomies, in addition to being used in synthesis.
+A search in the taxonomy shows the name "Psammocora explanulata van der" - clearly a mistake in the way that authorities are stripped when GBIF is processed.
+There is a small list of special case name prefixes like this (d' and von), to which I added "van der".

 ## Archive, and add metadata to captures.json